Free Iowa Background Check: How to Search Iowa Records (2023)

 Criminal history checks for employment purposes are conducted through the Iowa Department of Public Safety, Division of Criminal Investigation.
 This background check includes arrests (where fingerprinting was completed), convictions for misdemeanor and felony offenses, and sentencing information.

-Does a restraining order go on your record from the Iowa Division of Criminal Investigation?
-Usually not, unless there is a charge of violating the restraining order.
+A restraining order from the Iowa Division of Criminal Investigation typically does not appear on your record unless there is a charge of violating the restraining order.
 Dismissed charges do not show up on a Division of Criminal Investigation background check.

 Criminal history checks are completed for a number of positions both public and private.
 Iowa currently does not have a “Ban the Box” law limiting employers from asking about criminal history; however, the Division of Criminal Investigation does require consent to search someone’s history when requested by a third party.